What you can expect from us – our service standards

 However, you have the right to peaceful enjoyment of your home and we will not tolerate incidents of serious disturbances, intimidation or abuse of any kind by anyone in our homes or neighbourhoods.

 If you are experiencing ASB, you do not have to suffer in silence.
-You can report incidents of ASB directly to The Community Housing Group by using the online form in MYaccount.
-If you are not already registered for this service, it will only take a few moments to sign up or you can contact us on 0800 169 5454 or speak to your Housing Officer or Warden, who will be able to give you advice about what action can be taken.
+You can report incidents of ASB directly to The Community Housing Group by speak to your Housing Services Officer who will be able to give you advice about what action can be taken.

 When you have made your report a Housing Officer, Warden or an ASB Enforcement Officer will contact you within three working days, or one working day if the allegation is serious, such as domestic abuse or a hate crime.